-- load(): Responsible for loading any artifacts related to a model (e.g. model weights, pickle files, etc.). - predict (): Responsible for using a model to perform inference on an incoming data point.
+- load(): Responsible for loading any artifacts related to a model (e.g. model weights, pickle files, etc.). - unload(): Responsible for unloading the model, freeing any resources (e.g. GPU memory, etc.). - predict(): Responsible for using a model to perform inference on an incoming data point.